 Traffic Calming Procedure

-- Only Local Roads and Laneways are eligible for Traffic Calming:
+- Only Local Roads and Laneways, Local and Minor Collector Roads are eligible for Traffic Calming:

 - If you are requesting traffic calming for a school zone, City staff require the request to come from the school itself – please get in touch with the school principal or School District to talk to them about your request for traffic calming.